telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 If the available vertical space for the Grid depends on a custom layout resizing controlled by the user, use a suitable event or method related to the layout changes to execute the `resize` method of the Grid.
 In this case, call the `resize` method even if you use locked (frozen) columns.

 The `resize` method will work for Kendo UI versions delivered after the Kendo UI Q3 2013 release.
-For older versions, use the following Javascript code instead of `resize`, which practically does the same.
+For older versions, use the following JavaScript code instead of `resize`, which practically does the same.

 ###### Example